tbrunsch/Hippodamus/README.md

 Since Hippodamus assumes that everything within a try-block forms one supertask that has been split into subtask, it will stop all running tasks if at least one task terminates exceptionally.

 When working with Hippodamus, it is advantageous to understand how exception handling is realized by the framework.
 For further details see Section [Exception Handling Magic](#exception-handling-magic).

+## Resource Management Support

+Parallelization frameworks often do not consider resource constraints.
+Probably the most important resource is memory.
+When too many memory intensive tasks are executed in parallel, then we might encounter an `OutOfMemoryError`.
+The only option common parallelization frameworks offer is to specify the maximum parallelism.
+However, such a constraint is often unnecessarily restrictive.
+Hippodamus provides a way to postpone the execution of individual tasks until all preconditions for their execution are fulfilled.
+The user is responsible for defining when this is the case.
+See Section [Managing Resources with ExecutionControllers](#managing-resources-with-executioncontrollers) for further details.

 ## When To Use Hippodamus